MyEBikeLaw

 Are you compliant?

 E-bikes are legal everywhere in the US — but a few states now require a license, registration, or insurance to ride one.
 New Jersey was first.
+Hawaii is next, on July 15.
 Others have bills in motion.
 Find your state below.

 • Cites the statute directly